carbon-design-system/carbon/docs/migration/migrate-to-10.x.md

 In addition, these components have minor accessibility and performance improvements, most notably around inlining the SVG data for an icon instead of deriving the markup at runtime.

+When migrating `<Icon />` components, make sure your `description` props become `aria-label` attributes to properly describe the icon to screen readers.

 ## Polyfills